thePlatform/thePlatform-video-manager/README.md

 # == Changelog ==

+## = 1.3.0 =
+* Plugin settings are now cleaned up when switching accounts or deactivating
+* Plugin settings now gracefully fall back when login fails
+* Added support for EU accounts
+* Updated metadata and upload field settings to allow Read/Write/Hide
+* Default values are now provided for player ID and upload server ID when account is selected *

 ## = 1.2.5 =
 * Fixed a bug where publishing profiles didn't work if they existing in more than one authorized account
 * Added a new setting section - Embedding options